Barba-Q/tumbleweed-noob-tool/README.md

 A small script for openSuse Tumbleweed to...
 - install popular software, tools and hardware-drivers with a few clicks
-- automatically reinstall software you had on previous linux installations by locating existing configuration files in your existing home folder
+- automatically reinstall software you had on previous linux installations by locating existing configuration files in your home folder
 - perform system upgrade with a tick (zypper dup)
 ##